Home » Recipes » Dessert » Cake » Pineapple Upside-Down Cake

 Did you make this recipe?Please leave a comment below.
 And share a photo on Instagram with the hashtag #afarmgirlsdabbles or tag @farmgirlsdabble!

-a slice of pineapple cake with a scoop of ice cream on a white plate
+Close up of a slice of homemade pineapple upside down cake next to a scoop of ice cream on a plate, with a fork.

 I received a copy of Zoë Bakes Cakes for my use and review.
 All opinions are 100% my own.